 Aksla is a great choice if:

-- The weather is clear (visibility is usually good May–September, but this is still Norway — wind and rain happen)
+- The weather is clear (visibility is usually good April–September, but it is still Norway — wind and rain happen)

 - Only one ship is in port or the city feels manageable